-The Centre for Youth & Criminal Justice (CYCJ) has published a powerful new report calling for Scotland to ensure its youth justice system is truly ‘rights respecting’, if it is to uphold the terms of the United Nations Convention on the Rights of the Child (UNCRC).
+The Children and Young People’s Centre for Justice (CYCJ) has published a powerful new report calling for Scotland to ensure its youth justice system is truly ‘rights respecting’, if it is to uphold the terms of the United Nations Convention on the Rights of the Child (UNCRC).

 ‘Rights Respecting?
 Scotland’s approach to children in conflict with the law’, will be launched at tonight’s (January 30) Kilbrandon Lecture on children’s services and the rights of children.
 The lecture is to be given by leading human rights lawyer Professor Manfred Nowak, who led the Global Study on Children Deprived of Liberty.

 The report is the first of its kind to translate the UNCRC into Scottish specific actions to improve policy, practice and experience in youth justice.